 By stipulating that the experiment must be “for the good of society” and results “unproduceable by other means” review boards have stronger grounds to eliminate experiments without clear scientific rationale.

 It is important to note, however, that the Nazis were not the only group who was willing to harm subjects in the name of research.
 The U.S. also conducted medical experiments, for example, on four-hundred African American men with syphilis in 1932 in Tuskegee, Alabama.
-Many of these men eventually lost their lives, despite a readily available treatment option, because the researchers wanted to watch the natural course of the disease, according to the University of Alaska Office of Research Integrity in Fairbanks.
+Many of these men eventually lost their lives, despite a readily available treatment option, because the researchers wanted to watch the natural course of the disease, according to the University of Alaska Office of Research Integrity in Fairbanks, Alaska.

 The creation of the code was the first concrete set of guidelines or regulations created to protect human rights through experimentation.
 The American military tribunal who convened the “doctors’ trials” in 1947 Nuremberg, Germany prosecuted twenty-three doctors and administrators, according to the Harvard Law School Library summary of the legal case.
 The trials testified, in painful detail, the atrocities committed through research on inmates of the concentration camps, and disabled citizens.